-Today, I want to talk about blogging platforms.
 For almost eight years, I hosted this site on Blogger, which is the free blogging platform from Google.
 This is a wonderful free service, but to be honest, it is missing a few key features that are essential for a modern blog.
-In October of 2017, I started the process of migrating from Blogger to WordPress, and as of January 2018, I relaunched the site on WordPress.
+In October of 2017, I started the process of moving from Blogger to WordPress, and as of January 2018, I relaunched the site on WordPress.

 Why Move from Blogger to WordPress?